Amazônia-1

-The Amazônia-1 or SSR-1 (in Portuguese: Satélite de Sensoriamento Remoto-1), is the first Earth observation satellite developed by Brazil, helped by Argentina's INVAP, who provided the main computer, attitude controls and sensors, and the training of Brazilian engineers, and launched at 04:54:00 UTC (10:24:00 IST) on 28 February 2021.
+The Amazônia-1 or SSR-1 (in Portuguese: Satélite de Sensoriamento Remoto-1), is the second Earth observation satellite developed entirely in Brazil, the first being the SCD series of earth orbiters launched in 1993 which are still in operation.
+Argentinian company INVAP supplied some components like the main computer, attitude controls and sensors.
+Brazilian scientists also exchanged information and gave inputs to the Argentine team in the development of such equipment to better suit their needs, and also received training on how to operate it.

+The satelite was launched at 04:54:00 UTC (10:24:00 IST) on 28 February 2021.
 Operations will be joint with the China–Brazil Earth Resources Satellite program (CBERS-4) satellite.

 Background

 In the early 1990s, the design of SSR (Satélite de Sensoriamento Remoto) satellites, Amazônia-1 precursor, was revised and Instituto Nacional de Pesquisas Espaciais (INPE) technicians proposed replacing the polar orbit by an equatorial orbit, and this proposal was accepted.
 That made sense at that time as Brazil already had polar orbit coverage with the CBERS satellites.
 SSR-1 suffered several delays, either by lack of resources, or bid disputes.
 The effective start only occurred in 2001, when a contract was signed for the development of a multi-mission platform specifically, at the time, for this purpose.

 In 2001, a joint study between the INPE and German Aerospace Center (DLR) was published, found that most of the SSR-1 requirements can be met by two sensors: the Camera VIS / NIR and other MIR.
 However, with the publication PNAE=(?) review in 2005, the SSR-1 ceased to be a priority.